-King Saul was very jealous of David and tried to stop him from taking the throne.
-Saul sent his soldiers to get David and many times they tried to kill him.
-But God spared this "son of Jesse," and he became one of the great men of the Bible.
+King Saul tried to keep David from the throne.
+Saul hunted David and tried to kill him, but God spared this "son of Jesse," and he became one of the great men of the Bible.

 David had fought many wars against God's enemies.
-"War between the house of Saul and the house of David lasted a long time, but David grew stronger and stronger, while the house of Saul grew weaker and weaker" (2 Sam 3:1).
+"War between the house of Saul and the house of David lasted a long time," but David grew stronger and stronger, while the house of Saul grew weaker and weaker (2 Sam 3:1).

 God was with David and gave him success.
 He said of David, "I took you from the pasture and from following the sheep to be ruler over My people Israel.
 I have been with you wherever you have gone, and I have cut off all your enemies from before you.
-Now I will make your name great, like the names of the greatest men of the earth" (2 Sam 7:8-9).
+Now I will make you name great, like the names of the greatest men of the earth" (2 Sam 7:8-9).